SPH launches Sweet new creative and content marketing unit

 SINGAPORE Press Holdings (SPH) has set up a new creative and content marketing unit called Sweet, the mainboard-listed media company announced on Monday.

-The new unit aims to strengthen its work with agencies and clients to meet the increasing demand for integrated storytelling across a range of multimedia formats, said SPH.
+The new unit aims to strengthen its work with agencies and clients to meet the increasing demand for integrated storytelling across a range of multimedia formats, SPH said.

-Sweet brings together under one roof the media group's content marketing teams - SPH Content Lab and Brand New Media - along with CreativeLAB and THINK Inc to create a full-service business unit that can deliver solutions in content, creative, branding, events, advertising campaigns and inbound marketing.
+Sweet brings together under one roof the media group's content marketing teams - SPH Content Lab and Brand New Media - along with CreativeLAB and Think Inc to create a full-service business unit that can deliver solutions in advertising campaigns and inbound marketing among other things.

-The new unit will be helmed by Damien Bray, chief Sweet officer and previously CEO of SPH subsidiary Brand New Media Asia, who has 25 years of experience in operating marketing service agencies.
+The new unit will be helmed by Damien Bray, who was previously CEO of SPH subsidiary Brand New Media Asia, and brings with him 25 years of experience in operating marketing service agencies, said SPH.

-His leadership team consists of Tommy Lim, head of creative, Serene Goh, head of editorial content, Ken Jalleh Junior, head of visual content, Jonathan Ng, head of video content, and Vim Shanmugam, head of TV and film production.
+His new leadership team consists of Tommy Lim, head of creative; Serene Goh, head of editorial content; Ken Jalleh Junior, head of visual content; Jonathan Ng, head of video content; and Vim Shanmugam, head of TV and film production.

 Said Mr Bray: "This is an exciting time as we bring together the combined talents and experience from Brand New Media, SPH Content Lab and CreativeLAB, as well as Think Inc, to add value and support to clients, as well as complement and partner with the capabilities of their agencies."